davidaramant/blog-content/content/post/the-buddhabrot-part-5.md

 description: "Finally, the 68.7 gigapixel Buddhabrot is unveiled!
 I also have some thoughts on where to go from here"
 ---

-I think it's high time the big version is shown off...
+I think it's high time to show off the big version...

 ## Series Overview